 What Owners Think

-Talk about the 2009 Ford Explorer Sport Trac
+What's your take on the 2009 Ford Explorer Sport Trac?

 Ford Explorer Sport Trac Questions

 What Is The Bcm And Where Is It Located On A 2009 Sportrac Explorer

 What is the bcm and where is it located on a 2009 ford explorer sporttrac

 How Do I Replace The Passenger Side Power /heatedmirror On A 2009 Sportrac ...

 I need to replace a damaged passenger side mirror (power/heated) on my 2009 Sportrac.
 How do I get at the bolts to remove and replace?
 Thanks

 How Do I Replace Bulb In Dash For The Fuel Indicator

 The light for the fuel level is not illuminating.
 All other dash lights are working so it must be a bulb not a fuse I think.